-In order to identify these areas, the 2010 deforestation mapping methodology was modified to allow destocked land to be mapped into three classes: Harvested (H), Deforested (D) and Awaiting (A).
-The Awaiting areas are those areas where there is no clear evidence to support harvesting (replanting activity, forestry context) or deforestation (confirmed land-use change, such as pasture establishment, fences and stock).
+To identify these areas from 2010, deforestation mapping methodology was modified to allow destocked land to be mapped into three classes: Harvested (H), Deforested (D) and Awaiting (A).
+The awaiting areas are those areas where there is no clear evidence to support harvesting (replanting activity, forestry context) or deforestation (confirmed landuse change, such as pasture establishment, fences and stock).
 The areas are therefore awaiting a land-use determination.